laher/toasties-galore/PITCHME.md

 With CD, it's easy, you'll consider it more often.

+Note:

 : We just lined up 3 changes, bottom to top.
 : Each stage may take some time before we're ready to move on to the next.
 : Or not.
 The main thing is that we make them distinct, and follow the sequence.

 ---

-# Step 1 - Add new feature implementation
+@title[Step 1 - Add new feature implementation]

 - Serve the new approach under a different URL, /v2/pick
 - Now there are 2 versions of `pick`, side-by-side.